robert-rc2i/ptq-client-webapp/README.md

     npm run build

 Once done, you will have a folder called build.
 You simply need to copy the content of this folder to your web server of choice.
-See your web serve's documentation to know how.
+See your web server's documentation to know-how.

 ### Serve the newly built project ###
 You can also serve the built project by using `serve` module.
-From the project root directory tpye the following commands:
+From the project root directory type the following commands:

     npm run build
     npx serve -s build

-This will launch a small http server and serve the newly built project at the directory named `build`.
+This will launch a small HTTP server and serve the newly built project at the directory named `build`.
 You should see an output like so:

     ┌──────────────────────────────────────────────────┐
     │                                                  │